OVERVIEW

 Market research

-Conducted a heuristic evaluation of competitors and Sleep Number to ID best practices and common price block info communication patterns.
+Conducted a competitive audit of competitors and Sleep Number to ID best practices and common price block info communication patterns.

 A/B/C Testing